The 42nd Nicol-Brown Amateur Invitational

 Rockville, Maryland 20852

-Our judges will begin the Nicol-Brown weekend with a live concert at 7:30 pm at St. Mark Presbyterian.
+Our judges will begin the Nicol-Brown weekend with a brilliant benefit concert at 7:30 pm at St. Mark Presbyterian Church.

 9:30 am 6/8 Marches